 In 2012, Argus brought former Louisville mayor and former Kentucky Lt.
 Gov. Jerry Abramson to Sarasota County to talk about consolidation of government.
 This was the spark that led to the consolidation of 911 services with a county offer to each city to administer emergency dispatch for free.
 Not only did this save money for our cities but more importantly it reduced the likelihood of dropped calls and gained precious, life-saving seconds.

 Argus advocated for secret meetings to be eliminated and for access to the School Board chambers.
 We now see a fully open discussion of school issues, recorded on video, allowing the decision-making process to be seen and heard as it happens.

-The most recent success we worked on was a proposal for a county Public Service Tax, which would have levied a 5 percent tax on electricity, water, propane and natural gas in unincorporated Sarasota County.
+In 2017, we worked on opposing a proposal for a county Public Service Tax, which would have levied a 5 percent tax on electricity, water, propane and natural gas in unincorporated Sarasota County.
 This would have really hurt the one-third of our residents who are living on the financial edge and who are one disaster away from homelessness.
 This proposal came to a vote while some residents and businesses were without power because of Hurricane Irma.
 Many people did not even know a tax increase was being discussed.

 Using guest opinion columns and social media, we alerted residents and business owners, who then were able to voice their concerns.
 After the tax was voted down, we did not claim a victory and just drop the issue.
 We offered solutions to the county budget problems.